 When a clinical trial authorisation (CTA) is needed

-Use the MHRA’s online algorithmto find out if your study needs MHRA authorisation.
+Use the online algorithm Is it a clinical trial of a medicinal product?
+(PDF, 68KB, 2 pages) to find out if your study needs MHRA authorisation.

 The algorithm is a set of questions that determine: